vulbsti/Nphy_t/README.md

 MNE shows codec errors while performing certain functions on EDF If still need to use edf use import pyedflib for reading annotations

+> Incase of batch_files if metrics.csv is not present in directory add one